You can manage authorization in your Wavefront environment by:

 - Access the user profile from the gear icon

-- New User Permissions: Users with Accounts, Groups & Roles permission can view and modify new user default permissions from the System Preferences menu item available from gear icon.
+- New User Permissions: Users with Accounts, Groups & Roles permission can view and modify new user default permissions from the Organization Settings menu item that is available from gear icon.
 These permissions do not apply to service accounts.

-- New User Default Groups: Users with Accounts, Groups & Roles permission can set up a default groups for new users from the System Preferences menu item available from the gear icon.
+- New User Default Groups: Users with Accounts, Groups & Roles permission can set up a default groups for new users from the Organization Settings menu item that is available from the gear icon.
 All new user accounts get all permissions assigned to the default user groups.
 These permissions do not apply to service accounts.

 A service account can be used to automate management of objects like dashboard, alerts, etc. A service account can’t perform the UI operations that all user accounts can perform by default.